 Figures 7 and 8 show the simulated turbulence spectra for the root and tip segments of a rotational blade, which were calculated from the simulated turbulence velocities in the time domain.
 The theoretical von Kármán spectra are included for validation.
 The terrain roughness is 0.1 m.
 As shown in Fig. 7, the simulated turbulence spectra at the blade root reach a good agreement with the theoretical spectra at the low frequencies, and high-frequency peaks appear at 27 rad/s, 54 rad/s, and 81 rad/s etc., which are integer multiples of the rotor speed.
 The reason is that the periodically rotational motion of the blade segment in the random turbulence field transfers turbulence energy from low frequencies to the high-frequency peaks [8].
 Figure 8 shows that there is a relatively larger difference between the simulated and theoretical vertical spectra than the comparison results of the longitudinal and lateral spectra.
-This is because that the vertical turbulence length scale, which is 7 m at this case, is much less than the longitudinal and lateral length scales of 64.7 m.
+This is because the vertical turbulence length scale, which is 7 m at this case, is much less than the longitudinal and lateral length scales of 64.7 m.
 As a result, the vertical turbulence components are much more random than the longitudinal and lateral components along the blade tip route, and therefore more vertical turbulence energy is transferred away from the low-frequency range.